prismz/website/articles/colemak.md

     exec setxkbmap -layout colemak,us -option grp:win_space_toggle &

 To toggle the layouts press the Super (Windows) key and the space bar.
-This keybind can be changed, and you can read the <a href="https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Using_setxkbmap">Arch Wiki Page</a> for more information.
+This keybind can be changed, and you can read the [Arch Wiki Page](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Using_setxkbmap) for more information.